DigiBP/Team-Bananas/README.md

 1. How to deal with the parallel subtasks, i.e., we need to model parallel subtasks for scheduling and holding interviews with the candidates
 1. How to deal with documents, i.e., each candiate has a CV (may be just simluate as a text field?)
+1. How to deal with emails / messages in the workflow (i.e., applicaiton received or rejected message).
+Shall we simulate a small email server such as mailcatcher?
+1. Based on the suggested list of "potentials for process improvements" further down, is the scope of the project enough / too much?

 ### 🔍 Status Quo of the Business Process